NickColley/design-of-forms/src/preparing-instructions-for-the-reproduction-process/index.md

 cost as much as 2s.
 6d.

-A few words added or deleted may mean the respacing of a large number of words by the compositor, or resetting the whole paragraph, with all the subsequent opera- tions.
+A few words added or deleted may mean the respacing of a large number of words by the compositor, or resetting the whole paragraph, with all the subsequent operations.
 Authors should consider whether the alterations are sufficiently important to warrant the cost, which in this example might be 5s.

 ![](2.jpg)